zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/terraform-stack-management.md

 your use case.

 This guide is for advanced users who want to manage their own custom Terraform code but want to use ZenML to manage their stacks.
+For this, the [ZenML provider](https://registry.terraform.io/providers/zenml-io/zenml/latest) is a better choice.

 ## Understanding the Two-Phase Approach